 International Day of Charity

-2019 Mentor Lia Grimanis is the Founder and CEO of Up With Women, a growing registered charity dedicated to helping recently homeless and at-risk women build sustainable, prosperous careers and businesses with the aim of permanently exiting poverty.
-Her work in the homelessness sector is informed by lived experience as an abuse survivor and formerly homeless autistic teen.
-Grimanis climbed the corporate ladder to become Regional Head of Financial Services, Americas for a division of the global technology firm TIBCO.
-She now manages Up With Women’s career program fulltime.
+Lia Grimanis is a 2019 Mentor and Founder and CEO of Up With Women, a growing registered charity dedicated to helping recently homeless and at-risk women build sustainable, prosperous careers and businesses with the aim of permanently exiting poverty.
+We asked her if she witnessed any gestures or actions that gave her hope for the future.
+Here is what she had to say:

-International days are occasions to educate the public on issues of concern, to mobilize political will and resources to address global problems, and to celebrate and reinforce achievements of humanity.
+United Nations International Days are occasions to educate the public on issues of concern, to mobilize political will and resources to address global problems, and to celebrate and reinforce the achievements of humanity.